 3 Reasons Why NFX Is Investing In Setter

 by Pete Flint (@PeteFlint).
-Pete is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco
+Pete is a General Partner at NFX, a seed and series A venture firm based in San Francisco.

 “3 Reasons Why” is a new approach to VC funding announcements.
 We’re making what happens behind the scenes of VC decisions public so the Founder community can benefit.
 As Founders ourselves, we always wanted to get an inside view of the process.
 Now as VCs, we are committed to bringing this transparency to Founders everywhere.